diy 2019/ potluck stories

 24th / 25th August 2019 / Glasgow

-As part of the Live Art Development Agency’s DIY programme (a series of free workshops ran by artists, for artists) we are delighted to host Potluck Stories, a weekend of intercultural grocery shopping, culinary adventures and sharing stories about ingredients, journeys, migration, nationality and material culture.
+As part of the Live Art Development Agency’s DIY programme (a series of free workshops ran by artists, for artists) and in partnership with Tramway, we are delighted to host Potluck Stories, a weekend of intercultural grocery shopping, culinary adventures and sharing stories about ingredients, journeys, migration, nationality and material culture.

 There are dozens of other opportunities all across the UK as part of the DIY programme.
 For the full list please check out the Live Art Development Agency’s website: http://www.thisisliveart.co.uk/opportunities/diy16-call-for-participants/